 - They can brush their teeth, properly.

-- They can bath themselves, including running the bath water (Although I do scrub them down thoroughly every other day!)
+- They can bath themselves, including running the bath water (Although I do scrub them down thoroughly every other day, just to make sure!)

 - They can both dress themselves properly now – not always appropriately, but dressed!